opentap/opentap/doc/User Guide/CLI Usage/Readme.md

 Specify a bench settings profile for the test plan being run.
 This refers to the configuration of DUTs, connections, and instruments.
 The `--settings` parameter should be the name of a subdirectory of `<installation dir>/Settings/Bench`.
-If not specified, `<installation dir>/Settings/Bench/Default` is used.
+If not specified, `<installation dir>/Settings/Bench/Default` is used:

+`tap run MyTestPlan.TapPlan --settings RadioTestSetup`.

 ### Plugin Search Path

 By default, OpenTAP searches for plugins in the installation directory and in the `<installation dir>/Packages` directory.
 More directories to be searched for plugins may be provided with multiple occourrences of the `--search` option, one for each additional directory:

-`tap run MyTestPlan.TapPlan --search C:\Users\Me\MyDut --search C:\Users\Me\MyInstrument`
+`tap run MyTestPlan.TapPlan --search C:\Users\Me\MyDut --search C:\Users\Me\MyInstrument`.

 ### Result Listeners

 When running a test plan, OpenTAP enables by default all configured result listeners.
 A subset of them may be enabled by giving their names in a comma-separated list in the `--results` option:

-`tap run MyTestPlan.TapPlan--results SQLite,CSV`
+`tap run MyTestPlan.TapPlan --results SQLite,CSV`.

 To disable all result listeners use `--results ""`.

 ### Non-Interactive Mode

-Never prompt for user input.
+Never prompt for user input:

+`tap run MyTestPlan.TapPlan --non-interactive`.

 ### External Settings